17+ Low-Prep Fun Games to Play in Class for All Grades (Updated in 2024!)

 Classroom Board Games

-Taken from the family-classic board game, Hedbanz is an atmosphere raiser and is super easy to play.
+Taken from the family classic board game, Hedbanz is an atmosphere raiser and is super easy to play.

-Print out some cards that belong to the animal, food, or object category, then stick them onto your students’ foreheads.
-They will have to ask “Yes” or “No” questions to figure out what the cards are before the time run out.
+Print out some cards that belong to the animal, food, or object category, then stick them onto your students' foreheads.
+They will have to ask "Yes" or "No" questions to figure out what the cards are before the time runs out.
 Playing in pairs is optimal for Hedbanz.

 the board game hedbanz